 This brings me to suggest to you guys what to do during the winter time to keep you from chomping at the bit for golfing in the summer.
 I suggest you find a place with an indoor driving range or one of those indoor golf simulators.
 I do not have much knowledge of either of these, but I do know where some are in my area.
 The Golf Center in Grand Forks, ND has an indoor golf simulator, but I do not know anything about the price of using it or what it offers.
 In the golf store though they have signs up for a doubles indoor golf league at if I remember right $40 per team.
 Also in town at the Play it Again Sports they have a few driving nets you can rent out for use hourly although I am unsure of the price of them.
 My plan is when I get my clubs from home up here after the winter break see if I can use the indoor driving nets and mat that the university golf team has.
 I assume it can be used by university students as well when not in use by the team.
 That is my cheap idea for me on how to keep up the golfing during the cold times.

 Here's something everyone can do though to help their golf obsession.
 Get out your putter a cup and a ball and just putt around literally.
 If you have shorter carpeting like I have it works pretty decently.
 This although not like a green at least keeps your putting motion and accuracy in check.
 If you want to spend a little money and upgrade you can get a putting mat although I doubt I will get myself one of those unless I get it as a gift.
-One like this one seems decently priced Wilson Golf Auto Put.
-Those are the cheap things I have so far on winter indoor golf.
+One like this one seems decently priced Wilson Golf Auto Put

 On a note to anyone reading this I'm debating to post reviews and experiences of golfing for me last Summer or not.
 Let me know if you think I should in the comments.